Joseon Navy: History

 Throughout Korea's naval history, rough waters around Korea's coast usually change tides and currents.
 Korean shipbuilding tradition centered on creating simple but structurally sound vessels that emphasized strength and power rather than speed.
-The Joseon Navy utilized warships from the Goryeo Dynasty to defend against the Wokou Piracy.
+The Joseon Navy utilized warships from the Goryeo Dynasty to defend against wokou.
 In the 15th century, under the decree of King Sejong, more powerful cannons were developed and tested.
 The cannons on battleships proved to be a great success during actions against Japanese pirate ships.

-In 1419, King Sejong sent Yi Jongmu to raid the Japanese on Tsushima Island in the Oei Invasion as a response to Japanese Wokou raids on Korean coastal cities.
+In 1419, King Sejong sent Yi Chongmu to raid the Japanese on Tsushima Island in the Oei Invasion as a response to Japanese Wokou raids on Korean coastal cities.
 Yi took 227 Korean ships and approximately 17,000 soldiers, landed, attacked, and plundered Japanese pirate settlements on Tsushima Island.
 The So clan, the ruling family of Tsushima, requested negotiations.
 In the diplomatic exchanges that followed, Korea permitted the So clan to continue trade with Korean coastal harbors under the condition that they suppress the activities of Japanese pirates.

 During the Joseon Dynasty, the navy and maritime operations fell into disuse, while fishing vessels continued to operate and prosper.
 The entire military was ignored and weakened because of the relative peace during the Joseon dynasty.
 Also, with the policy of Korean kings that emphasized agriculture and Confucian ideals, the Korean navy, along with the rest of the Korean military, weakened steadily.
 However, Korea eventually developed strong wooden ships called panokseons that made up the backbone of the Joseon navy.
 Panokseons and the Korean navy were most widely used during the Japanese invasions of Korea (1592-1598), particularly under the leadership of Admiral Yi Sun-sin.
 Admiral Yi also developed the turtle ship, based upon an older design.
 The Kobukson, or Turtle Ship, was the world's first armor-plated warship.

 By the end of the 19th century, the Joseon Navy had no significant naval force other than coast defense fortresses.
+Although according to the Geunsejoseonjeonggam, both the government and private entities owned a total of 143 steamships.
 In March 1893, the Korean Imperial Naval Academy (통제영학당,統制營學堂) was established.
-The academy produces approximately 160 officers before its close during and after the First Sino-Japanese War.
+The academy produced approximately 160 officers before its closure during and after the First Sino-Japanese War.